 You’ll find tremendous photo opportunities all along the route.
 For the best conditions, go with the 8:15 a.m. train, available daily, for the soft morning light, or the 4:30 p.m. train, which runs Tuesdays and Wednesdays, for the glow of the evening light.
 There are also fewer passengers on these trains.

 You’ve gone this far, keep going with the Bennett Scenic Journey, a 67.5-mile ride through history to Carcross.
-You’ll stop for a hot lunch along the way at the remote, turn-of-the-century Bennett Station House, reachable only by train or by making it over the Chilkoot Trail.
+You’ll be served a box lunch along the way to the turn-of-the-century Bennett Station House, reachable only by train or by making it over the Chilkoot Trail.
 From Carcross you can take a motorcoach to Whitehorse or return to Skagway the same day.
 Or, you can spend one or more nights, and return to Skagway by train.

 Go by Steam Power